 - Language – English but there is a Bajan dialect

 - Drive on the left-hand side of the road

 If you are interested in reading more about Barbados, Amazon has a range of books available.

-Have you seen our new To Travel Too Travel Shop?
-We have over 250 travel-related products that we have used or other travellers have recommended to us.
+Travel safer and smarter with the latest travel products from our travel shop.
+We have over 800 travel-related products that we have used or other travellers have recommended to us.

 We always recommend travel insurance.
 The best time to take out travel insurance is as soon as you have booked your flights and any other travel products that have cancellation fees.